-YouTube Cuts Business Ties With Logan Paul Amid Backlash Over His "Suicide Forest" Video
+Logan Paul Loses Business Deals With YouTube Amid Outcry Over His "Suicide Forest" Video

-YouTube has cut business ties with Logan Paul amid unrelenting backlash over his recent video showing the hanging body of a dead man in what's known as "suicide forest" in Japan over the holidays.
+YouTube has cut business ties with Logan Paul amid unrelenting backlash over his recent video showing the hanging body of a dead man in what's known as the "suicide forest" in Japan over the holidays.

-Google-owned YouTube on Wednesday said in a statement, first reported by the Hollywood Reporter, that "we have decided to remove Logan Paul’s channels from Google Preferred," referring to a program that allows companies to sell ads on the top 5% of platform's content creators.
+YouTube, which is owned by Google, said in a statement on Wednesday, first reported by the Hollywood Reporter, that "we have decided to remove Logan Paul’s channels from Google Preferred," referring to a program that allows companies to sell ads on the top 5% of the platform's most popular content creators.

 YouTube added that the company will also not feature Paul in the fourth season of Foursome and his new originals "are on hold."

-The video, titled "We Found A Dead Body in the Japanese Suicide Forest," was posted on Dec.
+The video, titled "We found a dead body in the Japanese Suicide Forest...", was posted on Dec.
 31 and showed a man's body hanging from a tree.
-Paul promoted the day before on Twitter, telling followers: "tomorrow’s vlog will be the craziest and most real video I’ve ever uploaded"
+Paul promoted the day before on Twitter, telling followers: "tomorrow’s vlog will be the craziest and most real video I’ve ever uploaded."

 Paul, not YouTube, removed the video — shot in Aokigahara, a forest located at the base of Mt.
 Fuji — after it received more than 6 million views one day after publishing.
 He also followed up with two apologies before announcing that he was going to "take time to reflect."